Robust Optimality of Bundling Goods Beyond Finite Variance: Introduction

-\textit{Robust mechanisms for multiple buyers.} There are also various papers that study the setting with multiple buyers where there are unknown distributions coming from (moment-based) ambiguity sets.
-Anunrojwong, Balseiro and Besbes \cite{anunrojwong2022robustness} study the problem of selling one good to $n$ potential buyers, where the unknown (joint) distribution is only assumed to have bounded support, meaning an upper bound on the valuations is known.
-Bachrach and Talgam-Cohen \cite{bachrach2022distributional} consider a similar model for selling a single good to $n$ i.d.d. (potential) buyers, but in addition assume to know the mean of the common distribution.
-In both these works (in \cite{bachrach2022distributional} only for $n = 2$), a robust version of the second price auction with (randomized) reserve price arises as the optimal robust solution, which is proved by using a saddle-point argument for the corresponding robust zero-sum game between the seller and nature.
-For other works in the multi-buyer setting, see, e.g., Kocyigit et al. \cite{koccyiugit2020distributionally}, Allouah and Besbes \cite{allouah2020prior}, or the survey of Caroll \cite{carroll2019robustness}.
+\textit{Robust mechanisms for multiple buyers.} There are also various papers that study the setting with multiple buyers where there are unknown distributions coming from (moment-based) ambiguity sets. \cite{anunrojwong2022robustness} study the problem of selling one good to $n$ potential buyers, where the unknown (joint) distribution is only assumed to have bounded support, meaning an upper bound on the valuations is known. \cite{bachrach2022distributional} consider a similar model for selling a single good to $n$ i.i.d. (potential) buyers, but in addition assume to know the mean of the common distribution.
+In both these works (in \cite{bachrach2022distributional} only for $n = 2$), a robust version of the second price auction with (randomized) reserve price arises as the optimal robust solution, which is proved by using a saddle-point argument for the corresponding robust zero-sum game between the seller and Nature.
+For other works in the multi-buyer setting, see, e.g., \cite{koccyiugit2020distributionally,allouah2020prior,carroll2019robustness}.